maxsuel13/Amazing-Marvin-MCP/README.md

 **Rate Limiting:**
 - Amazing Marvin API has rate limits on requests per minute
-- The MCP makes individual API calls for each request
+- The MCP makes API calls as needed for each request
 - Historical data is cached for 10 minutes to reduce API load
-- Be mindful of making too many rapid requests
+- Rate limit errors (429) may occur with frequent requests

-**API Endpoint Limitations:**
+**API Endpoint Characteristics:**
-- `/doneItems` endpoint: Efficiently filters by completion date
+- `/doneItems`: Provides completed tasks, can be filtered by date
-- `/todayItems` endpoint: Only returns pending tasks (completed tasks are excluded)
+- `/todayItems`: Returns scheduled tasks for the current day
-- `/children` endpoint: Only returns tasks/projects for specific parent IDs
+- `/children`: Returns tasks belonging to a specific parent/project
-- No bulk historical export - data must be fetched by date ranges
+- `/categories`: Returns projects and categories
-- Some advanced Amazing Marvin features not exposed via API (strategies, rewards setup)
+- Data must be fetched through specific endpoints - no bulk data export

-**Performance Considerations:**
+**Performance Optimization:**
-- Large date ranges (30+ days) will make multiple API calls
+- Historical data is cached for 10 minutes (except today's data)
-- Use batch operations when available (like `batch_create_tasks()`)
+- Multiple API calls may be required for comprehensive queries
-- Cache is automatically managed but cleared on restart
+- Batch operations are available for task creation and completion
-- Today's data is never cached (always fresh)
+- Cache is cleared after 1 hour of inactivity

 ## 📄 License